 Endpoint security isn't simple.
 As organizations' threat surface increases, they need more sophisticated tools than simple antivirus software or basic network segregation protocols.
 The key to protecting your assets and connected devices is an integrated management solution, which enables total visibility, response, and remediation.

-CimTrak is a comprehensive, security, integrity, and compliance application that offers agent-based coverage for a wide array of endpoints, including POS systems, mobile devices, and other network devices.
-CimTrak is the only solution to offer more than just built-in intelligence on threats by allowing administrators to completely reverse changes directly from the management portal.
-For more information, click here, or download our technical summary today.
+CimTrak is a comprehensive, security, integrity, and compliance application offering agent-based coverage for various endpoints, including POS systems, mobile devices, and other network devices.
+CimTrak is the only solution offering more than just built-in intelligence on threats, allowing administrators to completely reverse changes directly from the management portal.

 New Call-to-action